BorysNie/Full-Darcula-Theme/README.md

 # ⚠️ **Warning**: If you have enabled background image, you must disable it, before uninstalling extension, or it will stay active.

+If you enable the background, u might see warning saying that VScode is corrupted.
+That is cos, to enable the background image, i had to edit the main vs code css.
+Don't worry, its fully reversible with command `Full Darcula Theme: Deactivate Background Image`.
+But, if you want to remove that warning, you can install extension `Fix VSCode Checksums` and run command `Fix Checksums: Apply`.
+That will get rid of the warning.

 ## TODO's:
 * Add languages: